kaustubhsenwrks/Kaustubhsenwrks/README.md

 ---
 ### 🚀 Projects

 🔹 *[AlgoVisualizer](https://github.com/team-vasiliades/algovisualizer)* — Making algorithms come to life through visualization.
+🔹 **Smart Calculator** — A Smart Calculator with a user-friendly GUI, advanced mathematical functions, and voice command support.
+🔹 **Data Analysis Tool** — A Data Analysis Tool that allows users to manage, visualize, and data of CSV files, sorting, editing, and generating interactive charts with Matplotlib.

 ---